mglerner/IntroToStatMechAndThermal/README.md

 ### Various interesting links for your free time ###

-Team up with Adam Hoppe again
+Team up with Adam Hoppe, Chris Kelly, or Jeff Knight again

 ## Negative Temperature